rackerlabs/docs-aws/docs/passport/index.rst

 Passport v2 offers several improvements over our original Passport tool,
 including:

-* User accounts are created on demand and cleaned up after use * Public subnets and bastion hosts are no longer required in customer VPCs * EC2 instances with multiple Elastic Network Interfaces (ENIs) are now supported
+* User accounts are created on demand and cleaned up after use.

+* Public subnets and bastion hosts are no longer required in customer VPCs.

+* EC2 instances with multiple Elastic Network Interfaces (ENIs) are now supported.

 Passport’s primary concept is an **Access Request**.
 Each access request defines who is accessing your account, which specific EC2 instances they are accessing,